adityasolanki205/Udacity-Unsupervised-Machine-Learning/PCA/Readme.md

 ### Principle Component Analysis Practice

-This Sub folder has basics of Identifing Clusters using DBSCAN algorithm .
+This Sub folder has basics of Principle Component Analysis.

 1. Supporting files: